 - 5.1 The administration of this policy is conducted by the following persons or groups:

 - a.
 General Counsel, or designate

 - b.
 Human Rights Officer

 - c. responsible officers

-- d. mediators

-- e. investigators
+- d. investigators

 - 5.2 The Human Rights Officer facilitates the implementation of the policy.
 The Human Rights Officer is responsible for coordinating a training and education strategy for students and employees on harassment and discrimination prevention.
+The goal of such training and education is to both prevent discrimination and harassment from occurring and to ensure members of the University community have a clear understanding of their responsibilities in connection with discrimination and harassment prevention.
 The Human Rights Officer is not an advocate for either party to a complaint.
 General Counsel supervises the Human Rights Officer.

 - 5.3 Where a determination of reasonable apprehension of bias or conflict of interest has been made under section 2.13, General Counsel will make decisions concerning any replacement that may be required.

-6. INFORMAL PROCEDURES
+6. REPORTING AND COMPLAINT PROCEDURES